cheronymo/Project_Plantspycies/README.md

 # Project_Plantspycies
- Deep Learning project : the goal is to detect plant species and plant disease from pictures.
+ Deep Learning project : the goal is to detect plant species and plant diseases from pictures.

  ## Code